Skip to content

 The distinction most languages don't make: could (general past ability) vs was able to (specific achievement).
 Your brain treats them as one concept -- English separates them.

-Competency 9 of 82 3 exercises in R2+R4
+Competency 9 of 82 High intensity in Part 2

 Where it appears in the exam